sgunadhya/blog/content/review/city_and_the_city.md

 investigation sets the ball rolling for this novel.
 We follow Borlu's procedural investigation and most of the novel is narrated from his point of view.
 Borlu is determined to solve the case and the trail leads to his ordeal with Breach.
-He is world weary but curious.
+He appears jaded but curious.
 His relentless pursuit leads him to face a reality which can only be described as Kafkaesque.
 He is a sympathetic character caught in the strange world.
 He grows from being a conformist to an unflinching rebel questioning his identity and the world he had inhabited